These are all the roadworks starting in Preston this week - from closures to temporary traffic lights

-Lasting from just one day to two weeks, the projects include road closures and temporary traffic lights to allow work to be completed.
+Lasting from just one day to two weeks, the projects include lane closures and temporary traffic lights to allow work to be completed.

 Motorists are advised to avoid these areas in Preston if they can or to plan their journey to give themselves more time.